Felix Steiner: Post-war

 After the surrender, Steiner was incarcerated until 1948.
 He faced charges at the Nuremberg Trials, but they were dropped and he was released.

 In 1953, Steiner was recruited by the U.S. Central Intelligence Agency to found the Gesellschaft für Wehrkunde ("Society for Defense Studies"), composed of former German military officers, as a propaganda tool and a military think tank for West German rearmament.
 With Paul Hausser, Herbert Gille and Otto Kumm, Steiner became a founding member of HIAG, the lobby group founded by former high-ranking Waffen-SS officers in West Germany in 1951.

+Despite being an ardent German nationalist and veteran, he was not fanatical like Hermann-Bernhard Ramcke.
+In fact, when Ramcke began making truly odious comments to HIAG rallies, Steiner distanced himself from Ramcke.

 From his home in West Germany he published Die Freiwilligen der Waffen-SS: Idee und Opfergang ("The Volunteers of Waffen-SS: Idea and Sacrifice") in 1958.
 Steiner's books and memoirs have been characterised by historian Charles Sydnor as one of the "most important works of apologist literature," together with warfare analyses Grenadiere by Kurt Meyer and Waffen-SS in Action by Paul Hausser.
 These works demanded rehabilitation of the military branch of the NSDAP, with Steiner's works being important in stressing the theme of the purely military Waffen-SS.

 A second book was published in 1963 under the title Die Armee der Geächteten (English: "The Army of the Outlaws") and was also tendentious.

 Steiner died on 12 May 1966, 11 days before his 70th birthday.
-He never married.